usedUsername1/pioneer/README.md

 <p>Tracking of failed import objects, policies and basically everything else that fails
 <p>Logging must be redone.
 <p>Proper exceptions must be implemented.
+<p>Multi-threading must be implemented for the import and for the migration processes.
+<p>Functions that are importing data from the database and processing it into Pioneer objects should be consolidated or entirely refactored.
+<p>A more user-friendly experience should be implemented: status messages, progress bar, etc...
 <p>Fix all known issues.